 - Someone else lists you as a dependent on their tax return.
 Only the parent, legal guardian, or third party claiming you as a dependent can claim the education credit.

-- If you choose to record your incomes separately and file as married filing separately, you are disqualified from claiming the LLC and many other tax benefits.
+- If you choose to record your income separately and file as married filing separately, you are disqualified from claiming the LLC and many other tax benefits.

 - If you’ve already claimed another educational tax credit or deductible.
 Double benefits are not allowed, so it’s essential to carefully look at all deductions and credits you qualify for and compare which benefits are greater for your circumstances.